actions/toolkit/docs/github-package.md

 ## Metadata

 Next, we will need a welcome message and a repo token as an input.
-Recall that inputs are defined in the `action.yml` metadata file - update your `action.yml` file to define `welcomeMessage` and `repo-token` as inputs.
+Recall that inputs are defined in the `action.yml` metadata file - update your `action.yml` file to define `welcome-message` and `repo-token` as inputs.

 ```yaml
 name: 'Welcome'